intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/develop.md

 export PYTHONPATH=BigDL/python/dist/conf/spark-bigdl.conf:$PYTHONPATH
 ```

 The above environment variables should be available when running or debugging code in the IDE.
-In PyCharm, go to RUN -> Edit Configurations.
-In the "Run/Debug Configurations" panel, you can update the above environment variables in your configuration if necessary.
+When running applications in PyCharm, you can modify runtime environment variable by clicking  __Run__ -> __Edit Configurations__; then in the __Run/Debug Configurations__ panel, you can update the above environment variables in your application configuration.

 ### **2. Scala**